dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/application-model.md

 > services.Configure<MvcOptions>(c => c.Conventions.Add({CONVENTION}));
 > ```

-The following example applies a convention to routes that aren't using attribute routing where the controller has  "Namespace" in its name:
+The following example applies a convention to routes that aren't using attribute routing where the controller has  `Namespace` in its name:

 [!code-csharp[](./application-model/sample/src/AppModelSample/Controllers/NamespaceRoutingController.cs?highlight=7-8)]

+::: moniker range="<= aspnetcore-2.2"

 ## Application model usage in `WebApiCompatShim`